alperozisik/router/BottomTabBarRouter.md

 BottomTabBar does not have `initialPath` property set via constructor.

 # Tab Scaffold
-Normally paths are defined as in a defined [Scaffold](./Scaffold.md).
+Normally paths are defined as in a defined [Scaffold](./Scaffold.md). `tabs` is an alias for `routes`; either of them can be used.
+If both is used, `tabs` is favored.
 In addition to those scaffold, tabs has the following additional properties:
 - Badge
 - Text
 - Icon (has states)